Imen-ks/NewsApp/README.md

 ## Usage

+Request for an API key by creating an account on the Newscatcher API website.
+Open the `NewsApp.xcodeproj` file with Xcode, add a `.config` file containing the following line: `X_API_KEY = <YOUR_API_KEY>`
-Open the `NewsApp.xcodeproj` file with Xcode and build the application in the simulator or on a device.
+Build the application in the simulator or on a device.

 ## API endpoints used in the app